 - Feline leukaemia virus.
 Cats that contract this virus experience a high incidence of certain cancers such as leukaemia, lymphoma and bone cancer… but the vaccination itself increases the chances of still other carcinomas.
 In some countries, the increased risk is worth the benefit, but in Australia with infection rates in the unvaccinated cat community ranging from 10% on the West coast to as low as 2% on the east coast… the risk/benefit is less clear.

 - Feline infectiousperitonitis – This one is especially nasty, and almost always fatal.
 But it’s extremely rare, the vaccination effectiveness not very high and not actually known.
-Risk from vaccination is almost certainly higher for the average cat than risk from the disease.
+The risk from vaccination is almost certainly higher for the average cat than the risk from the disease.